konflux-ci/architecture/ADR/0011-roles-and-permissions.md

 Accepted

 ## Context
-AppStudio is using Kubernetes as the control plane for managing its resources.
+Konflux is using Kubernetes as the control plane for managing its resources.
 We require a system for managing user roles and permissions in this context.
 We have defined the following roles for our project: "Contributor", "Maintainer", and "Admin".
 We need to map these roles to specific permissions in the Kubernetes RBAC system, in terms of API groups, verbs, and resources.

 ## Decision

-We will use the built-in Kubernetes RBAC system for AppStudio's role and permissions management, and map the following roles to specific permissions, as described in the table below:
+We will use the built-in Kubernetes RBAC system for Konflux's role and permissions management, and map the following roles to specific permissions, as described in the table below:

 ### Roles
 **Contributor:** Members who interact with the workspace mostly through pull requests.